Table of Contents

 RESENTMENT

-(see also ANIMOSITY and ENVY and JEALOUSY)
+(see also ANIMOSITY and ENVY and GRIEVANCE and JEALOUSY)

 ERROR ALERT: This observation is often mistakenly attributed to Ann Landers.